dedpool-glitch/AI_Engineer_Assignment_Nalin/README.md

 This repository contains code for the NLP tasks as stated in the assignment for Predixion AI

 ## Code Functionality
 I will explain what the code in the Jupyter Notebook does.
-Hugging Faces' transformers library is put to use in the Notebook
+Hugging Faces' transformers library is put to use in the Notebook.
+The notebook has 2 sections of analysis, one does the summarization and sentiment analysis from the English-translated version of the Hindi conversation, and the other showcases sentiment analysis output for XLM-Roberta-Base multilingual model.

+### SECTION ONE
-1) Going sequentially, the first objective is to translate the Hindi conversation into an English one, to sentiment analysis and summarization in English.
-That is what we do in the first cell, which takes in the conversation and translates it line by line from Hindi to English.
-We get the combined translation as the output.
+1) Going sequentially, first we translate the Hindi conversation into an English one, for sentiment analysis and summarization in English.
 2) Next, we summarize the translated text by specifying minimum and maximum token lengths and set the do_sample parameter to False to ensure reproducibility.
 3) We pass the text to a summarizer pipeline, using the default summarization model provided by Hugging Face (distilbart-cnn-12-6)
 4) Now for the sentiment analysis, we use the default model (distilbert-base-uncased-finetuned-sst-2-english) provided by Hugging Face in its sentiment analysis pipeline.

+### SECTION TWO
+1) Here, we perform Sentiment Analysis for the XLM-Roberta-Base model.

+## SECTION ONE

-## Results
+### Results

 1) Translation:
 Recovery Agent (RA): Hello Mr. Kumar, I'm talking to X Y Z Finance.
 I had to talk about your loan.
 Borrower: Yes, speak.
 What's the matter?